-For the IELTS Listening test, writing in capital letters is acceptable in both computer-based and paper-based tests.
+For the IELTS test, writing in capital letters is acceptable in both computer-based and paper-based tests.
 In fact, the answers can be written totally either in uppercase or in lowercase.
-Using capital letters in IELTS listening makes it easier for the examiner to read the answers, and there is also no issue of comprehending handwriting flaws (paper-based).
+Using capital letters in IELTS makes it easier for the examiner to read the answers, and there is also no issue of comprehending handwriting flaws (paper-based).
 There is no issue at all with the computer-based test.

 In the additional 10 minutes given in the paper-based test, you have to copy answers on a separate sheet.
 The answers should be checked for spellings while transferring and writing in capital letters will make it easy for the examiner to understand as well.
 In the case of computer tests, there is no need to transfer the answers, and they just need to be checked once before submitting for any mistakes.

-This blog extensively covered tips on how to improve IELTS Listening skills, how it the test conducted, and the importance of IELTS listening practice.
+This blog extensively covered tips on how to improve IELTS Listening skills, how the test was conducted, and the importance of IELTS listening practice.
 All these factors are to be well acknowledged while preparing for the test.
 Hopefully, these will help to get a band 9 score for IELTS listening.